Salem State University: President Nancy Harrington

 In the mid-1990s, the college moved forward with purchasing a 37.5 acre industrial site on Loring Avenue.
 The site was formerly home to a lightbulb plant owned by the General Telephone & Electronics Corporation, formerly Sylvania Electric Products.
 When GTE decided to exit the electrical equipment market, they sold off their former factory to Salem State.
 That site, is today known as Central Campus.
 It houses the Bertolon School of Business and three residence complexes: Charlotte Forten Hall, Marsh Hall and Atlantic Hall.

 University status

 On July 26, 2010, Massachusetts Governor Deval Patrick signed into law a bill that elevated Salem State College and eight other public institutions to university status.
 The school officially became Salem State University on October 26, 2010.

 On September 10, 2021, Central Campus was renamed to Harrington Campus in honor of President Nancy Harrington who died the year earlier.

-On February 29, 2024, Viking Hall was renamed to Charlotte Forten Hall in honor of alumnus Charlotte Forten.
+On February 29, 2024, Viking Hall was renamed to Charlotte Forten Hall in honor of alumna Charlotte Forten.